alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 -   Changed the minimum number of characters in the search term box to start searching from 2 to 1

 **Bug Fixes:**
 -   Removed processing from 4.3.1 and 4.3.2 related to Winter 25 base component bug for flexible width columns
 -   Fixed bug where lookup field columns were not holding the flex attribute
 -   Fixed bug where changing or clearing a search or filter value after an edit wouldn't display all of the original records
 -   Fixed bug where wrong record links could be generated in a developer org
 -   Fixed reactivity bug where an error could occur when a previously selected record was no longer included in the current record collection
 -   Fixed bug where record selections would be cleared when filters were cleared
+-   PR#1575 - Fernando-Fernandez - If keyfield is a field that doesn't actually exist, don't identify every record as selected

 ## 09/29/24 -  Eric Smith -     Version 4.3.1 & 4.3.2
 **Updates:**